-2015 Fiscal Year Exploration Program:
+2015 Fiscal Year Exploration Program Results:

-For the 2015 and 2016 fiscal years, NuLegacy is planning a 45-50 holes (18,000 meters) exploration and delineation drilling program with the objectives of:
+NuLegacy completed a 26 drill hole exploration and delineation drilling program with the objectives of:

 - i.
-Completing the earn-in to 70% of the Iceberg property; - ii.
-Expanding the size of the potential exploration target identified in the Iceberg gold deposit to date, and delineating within it a "threshold" resource of NI 43-101 qualified oxide ounces sufficient to induce Barrick to earn-back to 70% (30-35 holes); and - iii.
-Identifying the higher grade oxide and/or sulphide cores usually associated with these Carlin-type oxide gold deposits, and testing additional targets outside of the Iceberg gold deposit that have potential for oxidized gold mineralization and/or deeper sulfide bearing gold deposits (10-15 holes).
+Ensuring NuLegacy met the earn-in expenditure requirement of the Iceberg property agreement; - ii.
+Expanding the size of the potential exploration target identified in the Iceberg gold deposit and delineating within it a "threshold" resource of NI 43-101 qualified oxide ounces sufficient to induce Barrick to earn-back to 70%; and - iii.
+Identifying the higher grade oxide and/or sulphide cores usually associated with these Carlin-type oxide gold deposits, and testing additional targets outside of the Iceberg gold deposit that have potential for oxidized gold mineralization and/or deeper sulfide bearing gold deposits.

-During May to November 2014 the exploration program was as follows:
+The 2015 fiscal year exploration program was as follows:

-- Completed 17 reverse circulation holes that expanded the Iceberg deposit; - Completed 2 reverse circulation holes on the central pediment, one into at Avocado anomaly and one into a second geophysical anomaly (see Avocado section below for a discussion), - Completed seven core holes in the Iceberg deposit primarily to confirm historic reverse circulation drilling and to enhance geological knowledge of the deposit, - Completed a gravity survey in the Iceberg and Jasperoid Basin area to assist in identifying drill targets, - Completed mapping, sampling, and target definition of the VIO and Japeroid Basin area.
+- Completed 17 reverse circulation holes that expanded the Iceberg deposit; - Completed 2 reverse circulation holes on the central pediment, one into the Avocado anomaly and one into a second geophysical anomaly (see Avocado section below for a discussion), - Completed 7 core holes in the Iceberg deposit primarily to confirm historic reverse circulation drilling and to enhance geological knowledge of the deposit, - Completed a gravity survey in the Iceberg and Jasperoid Basin area to assist in identifying drill targets, - Completed mapping, sampling, and target definition of the VIO and Japeroid Basin area.

-The Iceberg deposit is a Carlin-type gold deposit hosted in 35 million year old volcanic and sedimentary unit, and underlying Devonian carbonates.
-Two mineralized horizons have been identified in the 'contact zone' between the Horse Canyon Formation (HC) and the upper Wenban Limestone unit 8 (W8) at depths ranging from 75 to 150 meters (246 to 492 feet) and overlying older volcanics.
-The compilation of 149 historic and 36 NuLegacy drill holes indicates the presence of a large tonnage near-surface Carlin-type exploration target1 of 90 to 110 million tonnes grading between 0.7 g/T and 1.0 g/T Au in the 'HC-W8' contact zone.
-There is also evidence of gold in the lower brecciated Wenban Limestone unit 5 (W5) carbonate horizon in a few holes drilled to depth at 250 to 400 meters (820 to 1,312 feet).
+The Iceberg deposit is a Carlin-type gold deposit hosted in an interpreted 35 million year old volcanic and sedimentary unit, and underlying Devonian carbonates.
+Two mineralized horizons have been identified in the 'contact zone' between the Horse Canyon Formation (HC) and the upper Wenban 8 (W8) at depths ranging from 75 to 150 meters (246 to 492 feet) and in the overlying older volcanics.
+The compilation of 149 historic and 36 NuLegacy drill holes indicates the presence of a large tonnage near-surface Carlin-type exploration target2 of 90 to 110 million tonnes grading between 0.7 g/T and 1.0 g/T Au in the 'HC-W8' contact zone.
+There is also evidence of gold in the lower brecciated Wenban unit 5 (W5) carbonate horizon in a few holes drilled to depth at 250 to 400 meters (820 to 1,312 feet).